 Most schools will also touch on the wide range of ingredients used in Thai cuisine and be able to suggest substitutes for use in Europe where fresh herbs may be hard to come by.
 Our advice would be to stock up at the local market, especially on things like freshly made curry pastes, before you leave and freeze them when you get home.

-Even if you are not a skilled Thai chef at the end of the course, which is normally a half day (though sessions can in theory be combined to make a full day, or even more) it can be a fun “rainy day” activity to do with a small group of people – and of course, you get to eat your efforts in a big feast at the end of the day.
+Even if you are not a skilled Thai chef at the end of the course, which is normally a half day (though sessions can in theory be combined to make a full day, or even more) it can be a fun “rainy day” activity to do with a small group of people – and of course, you get to eat your efforts in a big feast at the end.

 Please note however that these type of classes may be frustrating for more experienced chefs, as the menus and methods taught will likely seem boring and inflexible for those who are already familiar with the techniques of Thai cookery.
-In this case, it may be worth arranging private lessons at the same school; or, another excellent way of learning (by observation) is to visit some of the local street food markets and simply watch how the dishes are prepared.
+In this case, it may be worth arranging private lessons at the same school to upgrade your existing skills; or, another excellent way of learning (by observation) is to visit some of the local street food markets and simply watch how the dishes are prepared.
+Most stalls sell only a couple of dishes so they will repeat the same process each time.